Arjan Dhillon: 2022: Destiny Tour and Jalwa

 In February 2022, Nimrat Khaira's album "Nimmo" was released in which Dhillon served as lyricist in 7 songs and also co-singer in 1 song "Ki Karde Je".
 "Ki Karde Je" was the first duet song of Arjan Dhillon, it also charted at 36 position on UK Asian music charts.
 In March 2022, he released his new single track "Jawani", which is the most streamed song of Arjan Dhillon on Spotify with more than 20 million streams.

 In April 2022, Arjan Dhillon embarked on his debut concert tour "Destiny Tour Canada" alongside Nimrat Khaira.
-During Tour, they performed in five different cities of Canada.
-In April 2022, he released his new single track "Setting"; it was followed by two other single tracks "Thabba Ku Zulfan" on May 12, and "Nakhre" on July 11.
+During the Tour, they performed in five different cities of Canada.
+In April 2022, he released his new single track "Setting"; it was followed by two other single tracks "Thabba Ku Zulfan" on 12 May, and "Nakhre" on 11 July.
 Following this, Arjan also announced Destiny Tour Australia and New Zealand with Nimrat Khaira.
-It began on 6 August, 2022 in Perth and continued until September 7, 2022 with its final destination scheduled in Canberra, Australia.
+It began on 6 August 2022 in Perth and continued until 7 September 2022 with its final destination scheduled in Canberra, Australia.